ncredinburgh/JavaForSmallTeams/tests/20_make_tests_easy_to_understand.md

 assertEquals(2, actual);
 ```

 The built in assertions are however fairly limited.
-Alternative assertion libraries such as AssertJ provider richer functionality and result in more readable code.
+Alternative assertion libraries such as AssertJ provide richer functionality and result in more readable code.